tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

-Effects of phonological and semantic competitors
+Effects of phonological and semantic competitors {#lex-competitors}
 =======================================================================